Resources

 Lenny Rachitsky interviews top operators about the craft of product, engineering, and design management.
 Episodes consistently surface how leaders use domain mastery to coach, set standards, and make better calls under uncertainty.

-- Manager Tools Podcast — Mark Horstman and Mike Auzenne ↗
+Mark Horstman and Michael Auzenne

 The legendary Manager Tools podcast series argues one-to-ones are the single most effective management tool and walks through a detailed format with rationale.
 Highly tactical guidance refined over decades of coaching managers.

-- Manager Tools: The Effective Manager Podcast — Mark Horstman and Mike Auzenne ↗
+Mark Horstman and Mike Auzenne

 Mark Horstman and Mike Auzenne's long-running podcast covers practical tactics for one-on-ones, where most blockers surface and get resolved.
 Their guidance on asking 'what's in your way?' has become a staple of modern management practice.